TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/1Backup/Index.rst

 1: Backup
 ^^^^^^^^^

-Make a backup of both your folders and your database.
-Also you may prefer to upgrade a copy of your site first, if there have been a lot of changes and some of them might interfere with your site.
-See the ChangeLog.
+Make a backup of both your files and folders and your database.
+Also you may prefer to upgrade a copy of your site first, if there have been a lot of changes and some of them might interfere with functions your site.
+See the ChangeLog to check that.